joemoose/dungeoneers.d20/docs/appendix-g.md

 # Appendix G: Optional Hit Location

+When you are attacked, roll d6 and consult the following table to determine the hit location and the attribute that suffers damage after your HP is reduced to zero.

 | d6 | Location | Damage |
 | :-: | :-- | :-- |
 | 1 | Head | WIL |